sekharsdet/testautomation/README.md

 # Steps to execute the project:

-* Method 1: Command Line:
 * Execute via command line by entering below command.

   Please go to the project folder and execute below command on command line.